Lost-Outpost/Telsera/GAMEPLAY.md

 - [SmoothCam](https://www.nexusmods.com/skyrimspecialedition/mods/41252) - SmoothCam is a highly configurable third-person camera, with smooth frame-interpolation and a raycasting crosshair to help you aim.

-  > :ledger: By default, the [Octavian's](https://www.nexusmods.com/skyrimspecialedition/mods/43927) preset is included but you're free to try another preset

 - [True Directional Movement](https://www.nexusmods.com/skyrimspecialedition/mods/51614) - Overhauls the third person gameplay similar to modern action RPGs.
 Move and attack in any direction

-  > :ledger: By default, use the <kbd>Middle Mouse Button</kbd> to lock on to enemies and the <kbd>Middle Mouse Wheel</kbd> to switch targets.

 - [TrueHUD](https://www.nexusmods.com/skyrimspecialedition/mods/62775) - Customizable actor info bars, boss bars, and player widget